 If this information is not submitted to Student Health Services before the deadline, Wheaton College will place a hold on the student's registration and assess a non-refundable $100 late fee.
 The student will be unable to enroll in classes until the requirements are completed.

-If a student is unable to complete these requirements by the stated deadline, they must send their request in writing for an extension via an e-mail to email@example.com prior to the extension deadline.
+If a student is unable to complete these requirements by the stated deadline, they must send their request in writing for an extension via the student's Wheaton College e-mail to email@example.com prior to the extension deadline (see entrance letter sent to the student's email).
 Their request will be reviewed.

 Entrance Medical Form